Why I Founded J Street

 Now, my great-grandparents made aliyah to Israel in the 1880s.
 My grandparents helped found Tel Aviv.
 My father fought for the country’s independence.
 I myself lived in Israel through some of the most horrific days of the second intifada.

 I founded J Street out of a deep love for the Jewish homeland – and deep anguish over the direction things were heading.
-I felt nobody at that table was speaking for my values.
+I felt nobody at that table was speaking for our mainstream values.

 As President Obama said, “no daylight” would ensure no progress toward peace.
 He articulated a balanced approach – holding fast to ironclad support for Israel’s security, but firmly pushing back on harmful policies like settlement expansion.

-The past painful year has shown the necessity of that nuanced approach more than ever.
+The past two years have shown the necessity of that nuanced approach more than ever.